Tera Klutz

-Tera Klutz (born 1975/1976) is an American Certified Public Accountant serving as the auditor of Indiana.
+Tera Klutz (born 1975/1976) is an American Certified Public Accountant who served as the auditor of Indiana.
 She was appointed to the position after her predecessor, Suzanne Crouch resigned to become Lieutenant Governor of Indiana in January, 2017.

+On July 1, 2023, Governor Eric Holcomb signed legislation into law authorizing the State Auditor to do business as "the State Comptroller".
+Nevertheless, the formal title of Klutz's office remains "State Auditor", as any permanent change would require a constitutional amendment.

+Klutz resigned on November 30, 2023.

 Early life and education

 Born and raised in Fort Wayne, Indiana, Klutz graduated from Elmhurst High School as the valedictorian of her graduating class.
 Klutz earned her bachelor's degree in accounting from Indiana University – Purdue University Fort Wayne.

 Career

 Klutz is a certified public accountant who worked as an accountant and auditor with both PricewaterhouseCoopers and Crowe Global.
 She won election as the auditor of Allen County, Indiana in 2010 and won re-election in 2014.
 Before becoming county auditor, Klutz served as Allen County's Chief Deputy Auditor under Lisa Borgmann from 2002 to 2010.
 From 2013 through 2016, Klutz was active with Association of Indiana Counties’ Legislative Committee.
 As Chair, she oversaw and directed the Association's legislative priorities by assisting in the analysis and review of proposed legislation and regularly testified before committees of the Indiana General Assembly.